redpesk-common/afb-test/docs/WriteYourTests/2_LUATestFiles.md

 # LUA Test files

-First, ensure that you put your LUA tests files in the `lua.d` directory.

 You have two differents things to take in account when you'll write your tests using this framework: *test* and *assertions*.